 To continue our series of articles on the great names in graphic design, we told you a few weeks ago about Alexander Girard (1907-1993).
 We continue this time with an english graphic designer and illustrator little known in France.
-Yet, across the Channel Edward Bawden is an illustrious illustrator! ...Thank you for smiling at that good word.
+Yet, across the Channel, Edward Bawden is an illustrious illustrator!

 He first studied Fine Arts at the Cambridge School of Art and then at the Royal College of Art.
 There he met a group of young future talents such as Eric Ravilious, Douglas Bliss or Enid Marx.
 Don't worry, I too was unaware of the existence of these 3 illustrious great Britons.
 By the way, if the first two seem to be honorable painters, the third produced a very graphic work as a textile designer.
 For example, he designed the textile seats for the London Underground in 1937.

-Starting in 1928, Edward taught drawing and decorative arts at Gold Smith's College and later at the Royal College of Arts.
+Starting in 1928, Edward starts being a drawing and decorative arts teacher at Goldsmith's College and later at the Royal College of Arts.